 EC2-027 Instance in Auto-Scaling Group

-This rule allows you to maximize the utilization of your Amazon EC2 instances based on actual demand placed on your workloads.
+This rule allows you to maximise the utilisation of your Amazon EC2 instances based on actual demand placed on your workloads.

 EC2-047 - Idle EC2 Instance: